 In terms of the approved Time Schedule of Key Deadlines, two series of Ward Committee Meetings are convened as part of the IDP revision / budget process.
-The first series of meetings was held in August/September 2015 and was aimed at the review and re-prioritisation of ward needs.
-The second series of Ward Committee Meetings will be held in April 2016 and aim to provide Ward Committees with the opportunity to comment on the Draft IDP Revision, Budget and SDBIP.
-These comments and inputs were incorporated into Annexure A.
+The first series of meetings was held in August/September 2015 and was aimed at the review and re- prioritisation of ward needs.
+The second series of Ward Committee Meetings was held in April 2016 and aimed to provide Ward Committees with the opportunity to comment on the Draft IDP Revision and Budget.
+These comments and inputs were incorporated into the IDP.